A virtual private network, generally called a VPN, enlarges a private network throughout a public network.

 VPNs are prone to attacks referred to as website traffic fingerprinting.

-The ISP and a local network administrator can easily check if links are made to a Tor relay and not a usual web server.
+The ISP and a local network administrator can easily check whether links are made to a Tor relay rather than a normal web server.

 The target server communicated through Tor can learn whether the communication is sourced from a Tor exit relay by looking up the publicly accessible list of recognized exit relays.